 - Cut dough diagonally into “slices” using sharp knife or bench scraper.
 Go back the other way and cut “slices” again in the opposite direction.
 You should end up with several odd-shaped pieces with chunks of apples sticking out,

-- Piece the dough and apples back together roughly into a small round about 2-3 inches in size (it will be sticky, so add more flour as necessary).
+- Piece the dough and apples back together roughly into a loaf shape (it will be sticky, so add more flour as necessary).
 Apples will fall out or just barely hang on.
-It’s okay.
-They don’t need to be perfect.
+It's okay.
+They don't need to be perfect.
+Using your bench scraper or a knife, cut slices of the dough off the "loaf" and press them together slightly, just so they'll stay together in the oil.
+This again doesn't need to be perfect.
+The rougher the look, the better!

-- Place rounds on parchment-lined baking sheet and cover with plastic wrap.
-Allow to rise for about 30 minutes until slightly puffed and a little larger.
-Meanwhile, heat oil in deep fryer or dutch oven to 350 degrees.
+- Place slices on parchment-lined baking sheet and cover with plastic wrap.
+Allow to sit for 20-30 minutes until slightly puffed and a little larger.
+Meanwhile, heat oil in deep fryer or Dutch oven to 320-330 degrees F.

-- Carefully slide apple fritters into hot oil, a couple at a time, and fry for about 1-2 minutes per side.
+- Carefully slide apple fritters into hot oil, a couple at a time, and fry for about 2-3 minutes, flipping halfway through.
 Drain on cooling rack set over a baking sheet.

 FOR THE GLAZE: